 - ⅛ cup red onion chopped

 - Once you have all of the above ingredients prepped, this recipe comes together so fast!

 - I used a 12 inch quiche dish.
 Not only did I get the recipe from my friend Amy, had to borrow her quiche dish too : )!

 - Spread hummus over Alouette layer.
 I just put 'globs' all over the Alouette layer and then gently spread with the back of a spoon (sprayed with cooking spray).
 Don't stress if it's not perfect!
 No one will see this layer.
 You just want to spread it as well as you can because this has the big flavor punch.

 - Sprinkle fetta evenly over first two layers.
 You want the fetta chunks to be fairly fine so you can scoop with a cracker.

 - Sprinkle olives, red onions and peppers.
 And, don't forget the tomatoes!

-- Serve with either fresh warmed pitas cut into small pieces OR, buy the crunchy pita chips from your handy dandy grocery store.
+- Serve with either fresh warmed pitas cut into small pieces OR, buy the crunchy pita chips from your grocery store.